Check out this great video

 ANSYS simulation tests, were repeated by SOLIDWORKS and some key graphs were posted hereunder for those capable of repeating such tests, to enable them to verify our findings.

-We did many simulation tests before we made any confirming step.
+We did many simulation tests before we make any confirming step.
 Some fellows with business background, were able to communicate feedbacks, that helped us to better choose our presentation words as credible statements, and avoid, advertisement phrases.

 Performance equation, was imbedded in our design video presentation, for those who prefer to build on theoretical base, before advancing a verification plan.
 While simulation tests show about 200% work/time enhancement, the 400% figure of claimed performance, was based on known engineering equation that can be verified in textbooks.
 We based our calculations on a well-known reference " Internal Combustion Engine Fundamentals - Second Edition -Chapter 2, Engine Design and Operation Parameters" for John B. Heywood.